 Our studio is based in one of London’s leading design and branding agencies.
 Students come into class inspired by the highly dynamic creative environment, and are encouraged to talk to agency staff for their own professional development.

 Students will work independently on a client project provided by a local startup.
 They will be paired up on day one of the course and present back to their client at the end of the 12 weeks - summarising their journey, process and work throughout.

 Our small class sizes allows the instructor to spend more time with each student discussing key concepts, providing feedback on work, answering specific questions, and sharing the wealth of experience they have to offer.

-Follow in the footsteps of Experience Haus alumni, who have gone on to join some of the most exciting, biggest and best names across various industries and sectors.
+Follow in the footsteps of Experience Haus alumni, who have gone on to join some of the most exciting, biggest and best companies across various industries and sectors.

 A comprehensive course covering research tactics, design thinking, stakeholder management, product strategy, user experience (UX) and user interface design (UI)- all of which come together to play an important role in making successful design decisions.
 Students will enjoy a mix of lectures and collaborative workshop time at our digital product design courses in UK, where they will get to practice learnings immediately and apply them to their individual real-life projects.

 Classes for product design courses in UK are held twice a week in our Shoreditch studio (from 6:30pm-8:30pm London time) either on Monday and Wednesday evenings, or Tuesday and Thursday evenings, depending on your chosen start date.

-Over the duration of the course you will work individually on a live client brief - a live design challenge set by a local business.
-This project will form a detailed case study for your portfolio.
-You can then use the framework and learnings from to work on other projects with best practises.
+Over the duration of the course you will work individually on a live client brief - a design challenge set by a local business.
+This project will form a detailed case study for your portfolio, and provide the framework and tools to advance your design career.

-Our studio is based in one of London’s leading design and branding agencies, Matter of Form.
+Our studio is based inside one of London’s leading design and branding consultancies, Matter of Form.
 We have created an unique learning ecosystem that is different from many other training providers.